 Butternut Squash Tomato Soup

 Thick, filling and hearty, this Butternut Squash Tomato soup is great winter comfort food. ***Before we start – have you signed up for my email newsletters?
 You’ll get new recipes, cooking tips, menu suggestions, kitchen deals – and more!
 Click here to signup.*** Looking to start 2015 off with some healthy recipes?
 Looking for warm, comforting recipes to get you through the cold winter?
 Looking for easy recipes that taste great?
 Love soups of any sort?
 If you answered yes to any of these questions, I'm here with your new favorite recipe: Butternut Squash Tomato Soup.
 So, we've been through this before: I. Love.
 Soups.
-I know it's not a new story, which is why it's … [Read more...]
+I know it's not a new story, which is why it's kinda funny that … [Read more...]

 12 Meatless Soup Recipes To Keep You Warm This Winter